-Today, Sony uncovered the footage recorded from the outer space with the renowned α7S II full-frame mirrorless camera.
-It will surprise the readers that it is the world’s first monetary camera that was mounted outside of International Space Station (ISS) used to capture video in 4K.
+Today, Sony uncovered the footage recorded from outer space with the renowned α7S II full-frame mirrorless camera.
+It will surprise the readers that it is the world’s first monetary camera that was mounted outside of the International Space Station (ISS) and used to capture video in 4K.

-The videos that were taken from outer space describes the beautiful snow-covered peaks of Japan and Metropolitan lights with a variety of colors.
-The dream became reality because of the α7S II’s high sensitivity performance and high-resolution 4K(QFHD 3840×2160) recording ability.
+The videos taken from outer space describe the beautiful snow-covered peaks of Japan and Metropolitan lights in various colors.
+The dream became a reality because of the α7S II’s high sensitivity performance and high-resolution 4K(QFHD 3840×2160) recording ability.

 To ensure the capability of α7S II, various tests were conducted by JAXA.
 The test results ensured that the α7S II is reliable and durable for different atmospheres like outer space by taking into consideration various parameters such as high vacuum, cosmic radiation, and abrupt temperature fluctuations.
-Hence, the α7S II has been tabbed as the camera for the new outer platform on the ISS’s Japanese Experiment Module referred as “KIBO”.
+Hence, the α7S II has been tabbed as the camera for the new outer platform on the ISS’s Japanese Experiment Module, referred to as “KIBO.”

-The higher sensitivity performance enables the camera to capture clear, high-quality images thereby reducing noise, even in the extremely low light conditions of outer space.
+The higher sensitivity performance enables the camera to capture clear, high-quality images, thereby reducing noise, even in outer space’s extremely low light conditions.

 The immersive 4K videos captured by the α7S II have been released on the “α Universe” official site.
 The history of the α7S II’s implementation on the ISS can also be viewed on the site.

-However, there are still lots of images that are uncovered like the earth at night from space.
-So let us all wait for all those amazing images as it will be exciting to watch.
+However, many images are still uncovered, like the earth at night from space.
+So let us all wait for all those amazing images as they will be exciting to watch.